kizniche/Mycodo/README.md

   - [ ] Tabs instead of link menus
   - [ ] Graphics (temperature, humidity, time, date, etc.)
   - [ ] Touch screen improvements

-## INTRODUCTION <a name="introduction"></a>

-   This installation assumes you are starting with a fresh install of Raspbian linux on your Raspberry Pi.
-If not, please adjust your install accordingly.

-   This README is a work in progress.
-This system is currently undergoing a redesign, to expand the number of relays from 4 to 8, and to add support for the Raspberry Pi camera module for remote viewing.
-The hardware upgrade is nearly complete.
-At that time, there will be code updates to support the new hardware.

 ### Hardware Brief <a name="hardware-brief"></a>